aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 The first action creator doesn't need to accept any arguments.
 It should just return an `action` with type `REQUEST_BENCHES`.
 Call this function `requestBenches`.

-The second action-creator should accept a single argument, `benches`, and produce an `action` with type `RECEIVE_BENCHES` and a `benches` property that represents all of our bench data.
+The second action creator should accept a single argument, `benches`, and produce an `action` with type `RECEIVE_BENCHES` and a `benches` property that represents all of our bench data.
 Call this function `receiveBenches`.